 This medicine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you have a rash, itching, shortness of breath, swelling of the face, tongue, and throat, trouble with breathing, or chest pain after you receive the medicine.
+Call your doctor right away if you have a rash, itching, swelling of the face, tongue, and throat, trouble with breathing, or chest pain after you receive the medicine.

 You may have some skin redness, rash, itching, or swelling at the injection site.
 If this irritation is severe or does not go away, call your doctor.
 Do not inject insulin detemir into a skin area that is red, swollen, or itchy.